About Environmental Grants

 - grants for existing programs, new initiatives or special projects;

-- a limited number of public policy and general operating grants, made by invitation only, as part of a pilot project for 2019;
+- a limited number of public policy and general operating grants, made by invitation only;

 - capacity-building grants (please call to discuss);

 - a limited number of multiyear grants if the applicant can demonstrate impact.

 (Note: a new policy for three-year grants requires taking a fourth year off from funding.)

 Contact Jennifer O’Brien, Program Director, at JennOB@cfect.org or 860-442-3572 with questions or to discuss a proposal.

 Eligible applicants may submit grant requests of $10,000-50,000.